All manuscripts should be submitted via ScholarOne Manuscripts.

-Authors of large papers are requested to contact the Editor prior to submission to negotiate arrangements to accommodate them.
+Authors of large papers are requested to contact the Editor-in-Chief prior to submission to negotiate arrangements to accommodate them.

 This should be concise and informative and should contain all keywords necessary to facilitate retrieval by modern searching techniques.
 Titles including generic or specific names should also contain the name of taxa at higher rank, e.g. Division, Class, Order or Family.
 Nomenclatural authorities should be omitted from the title.
 An abridged title that does not exceed 50 characters should also be supplied for use as a running head.

 This should state concisely, preferably in fewer than 200 words, the scope of the work and the principal findings, and should be suitable for use by abstracting services.
 Species names mentioned in the abstract should include nomenclatural authorities.
 Acronyms and references should be avoided.